 This panel is only visible when "1 Rectangular Field" is selected in the Source panel.
-A recent change to the OT is that it is now possible to define multiple sources, each of which uses a rectangular field pattern.
+It is possible to define multiple sources, each of which uses a rectangular field pattern.
 To do this, one must start with only a single source in the Science Goal.
 This can be set up as a rectangular mosaic and any further sources that are defined will be forced to use rectangular field patterns.

-For each rectangle, the OT will calculate a mosaic pattern for the 12- and 7-m arrays based on the spacing parameter.
-A larger version of the user-drawn rectangle will be used for raster scanning with the TP array.
-A total of 150 12-m array pointings is allowed, summed over all rectangles.
+For each rectangle, the OT will calculate a mosaic pattern for the 12- and 7-m Arrays based on the spacing parameter.
+A larger version of the user-drawn rectangle will be used for raster scanning with the TP Array.
+A total of 150 12-m Array pointings is allowed, summed over all rectangles.